MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 - Configure the target computer to use a WSUS server, if the **WSUSServer** property was specified.

-- Verify that the latest version ofthe WUA is installed on the target computer.
+- Verify that the latest version of the WUA is installed on the target computer.

 - Search the target computer for applicable updates that are not already installed and that might be typically hidden.